sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 ### Static Singleton

-If the `helper` is static, i.e. all the instances of class `Foo` shares the same instance of `helper`, defining the `helper` in a static field of a separate class will solve the problem.
+If the `helper` is static, i.e., all the instances of class `Foo` share the same instance of `helper`, defining the `helper` in a static field of a separate class will solve the problem.